-PAM HA online install
+PAM HA online installation

 The Puppet Application Manager (PAM) installation process creates a Kubernetes cluster for you and walks you through installing your Puppet application on the cluster.